-The DRG LH ELISA Kit is a solid phase enzyme-linked immunosorbent assay (ELISA) based on the sandwich principle.
-The microtiter wells are coated with a monoclonal [mouse] antibody directed towards a unique antigenic site on a LH molecule.
-An aliquot of patient sample containing endogenous LH is incubated in the coated well with enzyme conjugate, which is an anti-LH monoclonal antibody conjugated with horseradish peroxidase.
+The DRG LH (Urine) ELISA Kit is a solid phase enzyme-linked immunosorbent assay (ELISA) based on the sandwich principle.

+The microtiter wells are coated with a monoclonal antibody directed towards a unique antigenic site of the β -LH molecule.
+An aliquot of patient sample containing endogenous LH is incubated in the coated well with enzyme conjugate, which is an anti- LH antibody conjugated with horseradish peroxidase.
 After incubation the unbound conjugate is washed off.